LuizLamyanba/Cloud-Security-Roadmap/Phase-1-[Setup and basics]/AWS fundamentals/AWS_readme.md

 - Uploading/downloading files using:
   - AWS Console
   - AWS CLI

+#### Amazon Elastic Block Store (EBS)
+- What block storage is and how it differs from object storage
+- EBS volume types (basics)
+- Attaching and detaching EBS volumes to EC2
+- Understanding data persistence beyond EC2 lifecycle
+- Common EC2 + EBS use cases

 ####  Amazon EC2 (Elastic Compute Cloud)
 - What EC2 is and why it is used